PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 order, caller, boundary, scope-sharing, or TensorFlow-isolation contract changed.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The next shared-context boundary is characterized without production changes.
+Twenty-one orchestration context types have the same frozen three-field identity contract, and all twenty-two constructors pass only ModelIR, LayoutState, and the session diagnostics list.
+The inventory distinguishes eighteen main-session constructions, two target-specific constructions, and two child constant-fold/cast compositions; callback-bearing parent contexts are intentionally outside the boundary.
+The 23 focused tests, 271-test focused/ architecture set, 31 pass-efficiency tests, and all 11 TensorFlow-import- blocked tests pass.
+Focused static checks pass.
+No runtime, API, artifact, dependency, pass-order, or TensorFlow boundary changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.